 - Member of the Transport Committee

-Originally from Derbyshire, Tom grew up in Wiltshire and has lived in London for most of the last eight years.
-For the past five years he has lived in Camden.
+Originally from Derbyshire, Tom grew up in Wiltshire and has lived in London with one brief exception since 2005.
+He lives in Catford in Lewisham.

 Tom has a keen interest in theatre and the arts and has studied drama at City Lit.
 He also enjoys music festivals, running and real ale.
 He has a degree in politics from the University of Nottingham.